ryanmerolle/infrahub-schema/README.md

 Not looking to mess around with the organization model too much.
 It's pretty solid as is.

-- Sites
-- Regions
+- Locations (consolidate sites, regions, locations similar to Nautobot as suggested by @tyler-8)
-- Site Roles (Rename NetBox Site Groups)
+- Location Roles (Rename NetBox Site Groups)
-- Locations
 - Contact Groups
 - Contacts
 - Contact Roles